Francesco Tamagno: Life and singing career

 Tamagno lived long enough to witness the rise to fame of the young Enrico Caruso (1873–1921).
 He admired Caruso's ability, predicting as far back as 1898 that Caruso would go on to become the number-one Italian tenor of the 20th century.
 As M. J. Phillips-Matz observes in her 2002 Puccini biography, Tamagno and Caruso actually appeared on the same stage in February 1901, during a concert at La Scala.
 The concert had been organised by Toscanini as a commemorative tribute to the recently deceased Verdi.
 (In it, Tamagno sang an extract from La forza del destino and Caruso led the quartet from Rigoletto.)
 Opera commentator Michael Scott states that Tamagno gave his last performance as Otello in Rome in 1903, when he starred in a gala production mounted for Kaiser Wilhelm II.

 A single father who never married, Tamagno possessed an affable personality in addition to a shrewd business brain and a careful attitude to money.
 Soprano Nellie Melba's most recent biographer, Ann Blainey, recounts how Melba reacted to Tamagno's penny-pinching when she twice encountered demonstrations of it during the 1894-1895 New York Met season:

-"His astounding voice was said to have 'the metallic penetration of an eight-inch [artillery] shell', but at heart he remained a simple peasant, and his peasant-like parsimony was a source of amusement.
+"His astounding voice was said to have 'the metallic penetration of an eight-inch [artillery] shell', but at heart, he remained a simple peasant, and his peasant-like parsimony was a source of amusement.
 One night Melba and Jean de Reszke watched open-mouthed as he pocketed the after-dinner candies and souvenired a bunch of orchids from the table.
 Soon after, at a lunch, Melba saw him gather up his neighbour's uneaten cutlets and wrap them in a newspaper.
 He said they were for his dog, but Melba guessed they were for his own dinner."
 (See I Am Melba, Black Inc. Books, Melbourne, Australia, 2008, p.
 149.)

-Tamagno was blessed with a bullish physique but a chronic cardiac ailment caused his health to deteriorate during the early 1900s.
+Tamagno had a bullish physique but a chronic cardiac ailment caused his health to deteriorate during the early 1900s.
 Although this ailment forced him to quit the operatic stage, he continued to give recitals and appear in concerts, the final one of which was held in Ostend, Belgium, in 1904.
-He sang briefly in public for the last time in March the following year and withdrew to the tranquility of a villa in Varese, Lombardy, that he had owned since 1885 and had remodelled extensively.
+He sang briefly in public for the last time in March the following year and withdrew to the tranquillity of a villa in Varese, Lombardy, that he had owned since 1885 and had remodelled extensively.
 Tamagno's medical condition failed to improve, however, and he suffered a heart attack while at the villa.
 He was confined to his bed, experienced a relapse and died on 31 August 1905, aged 54.
 His body lies interred in an elaborate stone mausoleum at Turin's General Cemetery.